Carl Rogers: Biography

-Rogers's last years were devoted to applying his theories in situations of political oppression and national social conflict, traveling worldwide to do so.
-In Belfast, Northern Ireland, he brought together influential Protestants and Catholics; in South Africa, blacks and whites; in Brazil, people emerging from dictatorship to democracy; in the United States, consumers and providers in the health field.
-His last trip, at age 85, was to the Soviet Union, where he lectured and facilitated intensive experiential workshops fostering communication and creativity.
-He was astonished at how many Russians knew of his work.
+In his later years, Rogers focused on applying his theories to address political oppression and social conflict globally.
+He facilitated dialogue between Protestants and Catholics in Belfast, Blacks and Whites in South Africa, and people transitioning to democracy in Brazil.
+In the U.S., he worked with health consumers and providers.
+At 85, his final trip was to the Soviet Union, where he conducted workshops that promoted communication and creativity, impressed by the awareness of his work among Russians.

-Between 1974 and 1984, Rogers, his daughter Natalie Rogers, and psychologists Maria Bowen, Maureen O'Hara, and John K. Wood convened a series of residential programs in the U.S., Europe, Brazil and Japan, the Person-Centered Approach Workshops, which focused on cross-cultural communications, personal growth, self-empowerment, and learning for social change.
+Between 1974 and 1984, Rogers, his daughter Natalie Rogers, and psychologists Maria Bowen, Maureen O'Hara, and John K. Wood convened a series of residential programs in the U.S., Europe, Brazil, and Japan: the Person-Centered Approach Workshops.
+The workshops focused on cross-cultural communications, personal growth, self-empowerment, and learning for social change.

-In 1987, Rogers suffered a fall that resulted in a fractured pelvis: he had life alert and was able to contact paramedics.
-He had a successful operation, but his pancreas failed the next night and he died a few days later after a heart attack.
+In 1987, Rogers suffered a fall that resulted in a fractured pelvis; he had life alert and was able to contact paramedics.
+He had a successful operation, but his pancreas failed the next night, and he died a few days later after a heart attack.

-One of Rogers's most famous lines is: "Death is final, and accepting that is the most difficult thing to undertake.
-That loved one is not coming back and nothing can change that.
-Nothing compares to them.
-Life is precious and vulnerable, so be wise with how you choose to spend it, because once death arrives there is no turning back."